 The Colouring Cities Research Programme (CCRP) designs and tests open-source tools that facilitate knowledge and data sharing on national building stocks.
 The CCRP is run by the Alan Turing Institute, the UK’s National Institute of Data Science and Artificial Intelligence.
 The Turing’s purpose is to make great leaps in data science and artificial intelligence (AI) research to change the world for the better.

-Alan Turing argued that “the isolated individual does not develop any intellectual power …The search for new techniques must be regarded as carried out by the human community as a whole, rather than by individuals”.
-The CCRP programme brings together knowledge from across countries, held within communities, academia, industry, government and the third sector, and within science and technology, the humanities and the arts, to help solve complex urban problems.
-It does this by facilitating the co-creation of open data platforms that map data, at building level, on the composition, performance, and dynamic behaviour of building stocks.
+The CCRP programme currently works in over ten countries to bring together knowledge, held within communities, academia, industry, government and the third sector - and across science, technology, the humanities and the arts, to help solve complex urban problems.
+It does this by supporting the co-creation and co-management of research-led, networked, open data platforms that map data, at building level, on the composition, performance, and dynamic behaviour of national building stocks.

 Colouring Cities platforms are designed to:

-The CCRP is a branded research programme that enables international academic institutions involved in building stock research, and research software engineering, to pool knowledge, and co-develop and test open-source code for Colouring Cities platforms.
-Over 45 academics currently collaborate on the project across nine countries.
+The CCRP is a branded research programme that helps international academic institutions involved in building stock research and research software engineering, to pool knowledge and resources, and co-develop and test open-source code for Colouring Cities open data platforms.
+Over 50 academics currently collaborate on the project across ten countries.
 Each CCRP platform is managed by academic partners at country level, and each follows an agreed set of protocols drafted by the Alan Turing Institute.
-Academic partners coordinate research funding at national level and oversee collaborative maintenance frameworks- as pioneered by the open data movement- to facilitate stakeholder engagement in adding, updating and verifying data.
+Academic partners coordinate CCRP research at national level and oversee collaborative maintenance frameworks- as used in Wikipedia and OpenStreetMap- to facilitate engagement from government, industry the third sector and citizens.
 CCRP core code, and additional country specific code, are released under a GNU General Public License via GitHub.
-CCRP building attribute datasets are released via individual international platforms under an Open Data Commons Open Database License.
-The CCRP Open Manual is being developed under an MIT License.
+CCRP building attribute datasets are released via individual international platforms under an Open Data Commons Open Database License, and the CCRP Open Manual released under an MIT License.

 All CCRP platforms are at different stages of development.
 Information on current CCRP academic partners and live platform links (where available) are provided below.
-Discussions regarding Colouring Cities platform set-up are also underway with academic institutions in Switzerland, Japan, India and Bangladesh.
+Discussions regarding Colouring Cities platform set-up are also underway with academic institutions in the Philippines, Switzerland, Japan, India and Bangladesh.